lauritowal/ai-ai-bias/README.md

 The goal is allowing an option for quickly pulling the results of a recent comparison of the same inputs by a specific LLM instead of asking for a new comparison.

-See https://github.com/lauritowal/ai-ai-bias/blob/dffb6f67716fbd404bbdd350f132b9654697aea6/src/llm_comparison/llm_comparison.py#L98 for (somewhat hacky) implementation.
+See [somewhat hacky implementation here](https://github.com/lauritowal/ai-ai-bias/blob/dffb6f67716fbd404bbdd350f132b9654697aea6/src/llm_comparison/llm_comparison.py#L98).
 Can be expanded with more options if needed (e.g. a time filter or explicit run key).

 #### Retro on custom json cache vs interlab Context